Rutilio Grande: Death and aftermath

 On 12 March 1977, Rutilio Grande was assassinated by Salvadoran security forces, just outside his hometown, suffering martyrdom for the people he served and loved.

 On that day shortly after 5:00 p.m., a Volkswagen Safari left the small town of Aguilares, an hour north of San Salvador.
 Inside were three passengers: 72-year-old Manuel Solórzano, 16-year-old named Nelson Lemus, and Rutilio Grande himself.
 While exiting the town near the train tracks, the vehicle stopped to give three small children a ride.
-Their destination was Grande’s birthplace of El Paisnal, some three miles away, where Grande was to continue a novena celebrating the feast day of Saint Joseph, the town’s patron.
+Their destination was Grande’s birthplace of El Paisnal, some three miles away, where Grande was to continue a novena for the celebration of the feast day of Saint Joseph, the town’s patron.
 As the local church in the town’s central plaza tolled its bell to gather people, Grande and the others were still driving along the narrow, dusty road.
 As they passed the small village of Los Mangos, the children recalled seeing groups of two or three men on the banks of the small canals lining either side of the road.
 Behind Grande’s vehicle was a small pickup truck that had trailed them from Aguilares.
 In a low voice, Grande is quoted as saying “We must do what God wants.”
 As the pickup came closer to the Volkswagen, a hail of bullets rained on the car.
 The later autopsy indicated that Grande was killed by twelve bullets from both the front and rear of the vehicle, the weapons and ammunition used common to the local police.
 The bullets from the front hit Grande's jaw and neck and penetrated his skull; from the rear and left, he was shot through the lower back and pelvis.
 When the bodies were found it appeared that Solórzano tried in vain to shield Grande with his body, while "Nelson sat quietly in his seat with a bullet in his forehead."
 The three children who had been given a ride were screaming in the back of the vehicle.
-A man whom they recognised ordered them to leave, which they did, full of panic.
+A man whom they recognised ordered them to leave, which they anxiously did.
 They passed by the bodies of the three men, not even seeing them.
 As they ran down the road towards El Paisnal, they heard one final shot.
 Covered in blood and dirt, they did not stop running until they had entered the town.